What is the searchroom?

 Can I order items in advance?

-If you have found original documents on our online catalogue that you would like to view please contact us (tel 01482 317500 or e-mail email@example.com) prior to your visit with the reference number and description for up to 5 items and we will get the items out for you.
+We advise you to order documents in advance.
+Please contact us prior to your visit with the reference number and description for up to 6 items and we will get the items out for you.
 Please contact us by noon the day before your intended visit at the latest.

 Do the documents need special care?

 Documents should be treated with the utmost care.
-We ask you not to lean on them or apply unnecessary pressure.
+Please do not lean on them or apply unnecessary pressure.
 Documents and reference books cannot be taken out of the searchroom.

 You should take care to keep files and bundles of documents in the order in which they were given to you and if you wish to have an item copied, please ask a member of staff for a marker slip to identify the specific page(s).